 University Dean for Student Success Initiatives

-She holds a B.F.A. in drama from the University of Southern California and an M.F.A. in theater from Brooklyn College.
-She is currently pursuing a doctorate in higher education administration at Northeastern University.
+She holds a B.F.A. in drama from the University of Southern California, an M.F.A. in theater from Brooklyn College, and is currently pursuing a doctorate in higher education administration at Northeastern University.